garretthilberling/garretthilberling/README.md

 * I'm looking to relocate to Seattle, Washington for my first position☕
 * I ***love*** to code (especially when it comes to JavaScript logic and working with databases)🤓
 * I am a huge fan of puppies.
 It's so bad I even led a team in designing an entire [application](https://pet-fetcher.herokuapp.com/) dedicated to them!!🐕🐕🐕
 * I am currently seeking employment!
-If you like what you see connect with me ✨[here](https://www.linkedin.com/in/garretthilberling/)✨
+If you enjoy my work connect with me ✨[here](https://www.linkedin.com/in/garretthilberling/)✨

 <a href="https://github-readme-stats.vercel.app/api?username=garretthilberling&show_icons=true&theme=dracula">
   <img align="center bottom" src="https://github-readme-stats.vercel.app/api?username=garretthilberling&show_icons=true&theme=dracula" />